- Media Gallery

 HANDENI GOLD PROJECT

-The Handeni region in eastern Tanzania is becoming a major target for world class gold deposits.
+The Handeni region in eastern Tanzania is a target for Proterozoic gold deposits.

-Although gold mineralization was described in the area since the early 1950’s, it was only recently that artisanal miners focused on the area following the successful exploration for gold west of the region in the Lake Victoria Gold district.
+Although gold mineralization was described in the area since the early 1950’s, it was only at the end of the previous century that artisanal miners focused on the area following the successful exploration for gold in the Lake Victoria Gold district.

 Since the late 1990’s, several localities within the Handeni region, including the Magambazi gold occurrence, became the focus of small scale gold mining.
 In addition to Magambazi, several other high grade, typically visible gold prospects were located in the area now controlled by Handeni Gold Inc.

-Recent attention by the exploration and mining community on the Handeni district has been mainly due to the successful drilling campaign conducted by Canaco Resources at Magambazi which has greatly expanded and improved on the original discovery.
+Recent attention by the exploration and mining community on the Handeni district has been mainly due to the successful drilling campaign conducted by E.A.M. at Magambazi which has greatly expanded and improved on the original discovery.

-Further impetus for gold exploration in the Handeni district followed from the work of the University of Western Australia, which found that the Proterozoic rocks in this region were instead Archaean in age and belonged to the same Nyanza superterrane which hosts the gold deposits within the Lake Victoria gold district.
+Further impetus for gold exploration in the Handeni district followed from the work of the University of Western Australia, which found that the Proterozoic rocks in this region were derived from Archaean material similar to those in the Lake Victoria region.
 The study concluded that the Handeni Archaean age rocks may yield significant gold finds of world class scale.
 The excellent results obtained at Magambazi Hill and its surroundings seem to corroborate the high gold potential of the region.

 At present Handeni Gold Inc has the largest land position within the Handeni region.
 The large claim area held 100% by Handeni Gold Inc has actually been the subject of extensive exploration since early 2005 by IPP Gold Ltd., the previous owner of the license area.
 Geological, geophysical, and geochemical information was collected during several extensive field seasons with the specific aim of identifying anomalous gold prospects in the developing area.